-Michael Chikinda, Assistant Professor Music Theory, completed his dissertation at the University at Buffalo, SUNY under the direction of Dr. Martha Hyde.
+Michael Chikinda, Associate Professor (Lecturer) Music Theory, completed his dissertation at the University at Buffalo, SUNY under the direction of Dr. Martha Hyde.
 His research focused on the early twelve-tone works of the Italian composer Luigi Dallapiccola and examined the unique compositional practices of this period in the context of the Irredentist movement and the nineteenth-century ideal of the fragment.

 His research interests also include the music of Alexandre Scriabin and, most recently, the music of Arvo Pärt.
 Dr. Chikinda will be presenting his paper "Pärt's Evolving Tintinnabuli Technique' at the upcoming 'Arvo Pärt: Soundtrack of an Age' conference in London.
 Chikinda has taught at the University at Buffalo, the University of Guelph (Guelph, Ontario), Dalhousie University (Halifax, Nova Scotia) and Queen's University (Kingston, Ontario).
 He has presented his research at scholarly conferences in both North America and Europe.